18F/development-guide/python/README.md

 ## Style

-Our **standard** tool for ensure consistency across Python code-bases is [flake8](http://flake8.pycqa.org/en/latest/).
+Our **standard** tool for ensure consistency across Python code bases is [flake8](http://flake8.pycqa.org/en/latest/).
 Its **default** settings are a good first step, as is using its [integration with isort](https://pypi.python.org/pypi/flake8-isort) for import order.
 We